dfeng/theoxfordspires/details.md

 Students need to:

 - be 16+ years old;
-- have completed Year 11 and achieved at least 2 As and 3Bs at GCSE or equivalent; and
+- have completed Year 11 and achieved at least 2As and 3Bs at GCSE or equivalent; and
 - achieved at least an overall band score of 5.0 in the IELTS or equivalent.

 ### Sample Schedule